MILVLG/twigvlm/README.md

 [[📖 Technical report]()\]&nbsp;&nbsp;&nbsp;&nbsp;[[🤗Huggingface]()\]

-This repository contains the official training/evaluation code of the TwigVLM, which is a simple and general architecture by “growing” a lightweight twig on top of an early layer of the base VLM.
+This repository contains the official training/evaluation code of the [TwigVLM paper](https://arxiv.org/abs/2503.14075), which is accepted by ICCV 2025.
+TwigVLM is a simple yet framework to accelerate inference of large visual language models (LVLMs) by “growing” a lightweight twig on top of an early layer of the base VLM.

-Compared with existing VLMacceleration methods purely based on visual token pruning, our TwigVLM not only enjoys better accuracy retention by employing a twig guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding(SSD) strategy.
+Compared with existing VLM acceleration methods purely based on visual token pruning, our TwigVLM not only enjoys better accuracy retention by employing a twig guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding(SSD) strategy.

 ## Table of Contents
 - [TwigVLM](#twigvlm)